 So-called "growth hackers" look for "spreadable" or social experience when they are looking for a hook to grow a business.
 For example, the car service Uber quickly gained traction in its major markets because it was a much easier way to get around than hailing or even calling a taxi.
 And because the experience of taking an Uber to a party or a club is so social, it became a "spreadable experience."

 More on Entrepreneurship for Kids

-Kids as young as six can make great entrepreneurs -- and according to Kidpreneurs co-author Adam Toren, they actually have unique skills such as curiosity and risk-taking that can put them at an advantage in business.
-Read on to find out how you can encourage entrepreneurial skills in your youngster -- and even a thing or two more adult entrepreneurs can learn from the "kidpreneur" generation!
+Kids as young as six can make great entrepreneurs.
+According to Kidpreneurs co-author Adam Toren, they actually have unique skills such as curiosity and risk-taking that can put them at an advantage in business.
+There may even be a thing or two adult entrepreneurs can learn from the "kidpreneur" generation!